 Introduction

 Due to the individual nature of operations in the vicinity of OCA boundaries, some divergence from the common ICD is required.
 These differences and other procedures are defined in the following sections.
-The long term aim should be to adopt the contents of Parts 1, 2 and 3 of the ICD Chapter 2, Purpose, Policy & Units of Measurement, and Chapter 3, Communications & Support Mechanisms, with only variable system parameters.
+The long term aim should be to adopt the contents of Chapter 2, Purpose, Policy & Units of Measurement, and Chapter 3, Communications & Support Mechanisms, with only variable system parameters.

 Interfaces